Surgery obstructions from Khovanov homology: Examples and applications

-In this setting, by switching the circled crossing of Figure \ref{fig:14n11893-homology} from positive to negative, we can determine that so that $\wmin=\wmax=4$ and as $T$ is generic, this determines the width of the branch set for {\em any} surgery on $K$.
+By switching the circled crossing of Figure \ref{fig:14n11893-homology} from positive to negative, we can determine to conclude that $\wmin=\wmax=4$ and, as $T$ is generic, this determines the width of the branch set for {\em any} surgery on $K$.
+We conclude: